Leg Pain and Cramps: When to Worry

 Dr. Shortell says that for most patients with claudication, deciding to have one of these surgical procedures is not unlike the decision to have knee replacement surgery.
 “It’s a quality-of-life decision,” she said.

-The effects are long-lasting, but not permanent -- so in younger patients, or patients who have health problems that may require a bypass surgery later on, physicians often advise delaying extensive surgical treatment for as long as possible.
+The effects are long-lasting, but not permanent -- so in younger people or people who have health problems that may require a bypass surgery later on, physicians often advise delaying extensive surgical treatment for as long as possible.